 The Compliance Team voiced particular frustration that WHOIS data is not validated at the point of registration.
 They expressed the view that without validation of user data, it was near impossible for to achieve compliance in terms of data accuracy.
 Another weakness, in their view, with regard to WHOIS Data Problem Reporting System, was that they had no power to compel registrars to update the information.
 In effect, they told us, they felt that they were just “throwing the problem over the wall”.

-[The WRT found the team’s presentation at our London meeting helpful, and informal dialogue.
-The meeting in Singapore was less successful, as it repeated many of the messages from earlier meetings, but in less detail, and contradicted a number of the statements made on those occasions.]
+The WRT found the team’s presentation at our London meeting helpful, and informal dialogue.
+The meeting in Singapore was less successful, as it repeated many of the messages from earlier meetings, but in less detail, and contradicted a number of the statements made on those occasions.

-[INSERT information about visit to Marina del Rey] - https://community.icann.org/display/whoisreview/Meeting+with+Compliance+Team
+In July 2009, members of the WRT visited the Marina del Rey offices for a 2 day meeting with the ICANN compliance team.
+Also present was a member of ICANN’s legal team.
+The WRT were unclear as to the reason why ICANN felt it was necessary to have one of their in-house Counsel present at this meeting.
+Although the WRT would not put it as strongly as the Accountability and Transparency Review Team, that some members of the staff were “laboring under an attitude of inordinate defensiveness and distrust of the review team and the review process” the presence of legal counsel a meeting essentially concerned with operational practices contributed of management discomfort about having members of the WRT interact with staff in this way.

+Otherwise, the WRT found that:

+There is no shortage of activity within the Compliance team.
+The staff work hard, are committed to their task within their meagre resources.

+The Compliance team regard their “toolbox” of available sanctions / actions as limited (ie termination of contract), and see the need for progressive remedies.

+The Compliance team is small in number, and is currently overstretched on its current workload.
+Without a significant injection of resources, and more strategic focus on priorities, ICANN’s compliance effort will continue to fall short of expectations.

+Compliance efforts appear to be focused exclusively on registrars.
+The WRT members were unable to identify any compliance efforts focused on registries.

+Compliance efforts appeared to be reactive, complaint driven, without a sense of focusing on bad actors, or of normalizing complaint levels to take account of the diversity of user bases served by different registrars.

 ICANN’s Intellectual Property Constituency

 The high level message given to the WRT by members of the Intellectual Property Constituency (IPC) was, “If you read the contract in isolation, it ought to work.
 In practice, it does not happen.”